BolajiAyodeji/Blogposts/ck2bfekug00ue3is1gr9fvgpb.md

-## How to Build a Simple Progressive Web App with PWAFire and Deploy to GitHub Pages and Firebase
+## How to Build and Deploy a Progressive Web App with PWAFire, GitHub Pages, and Firebase

 Recently I discovered a new trend, a powerful web technology, one that every Web Developer should know, yeah I said every!